-As a student at MRU, Shifrah was elected President of the Students’ Association of Mount Royal University (SAMRU) in the 2016-2017 Executive Election.
-Prior to the election, Ms. Gadamsetti has been an active advocate through various committee and representative roles.
+As a student at MRU, Shifrah was elected President of the Students’ Association of Mount Royal University (SAMRU) in the 2016-2017 Executive Election and re-elected in 2017-2018.
+Prior to the election, Ms. Gadamsetti was an active advocate through various committee and representative roles.
 She has had a wealth of experience in her time as a student, all focusing on student rights and representation.
-Ms. Gadamsetti has sat as a Faculty representative on various nursing committees, been previous a clubs’ executive for two years, volunteered on the Vice President, Academic Advisory Committee, sat on the General Faculties Council, and been a member of the Student Governing Board of the SAMRU.
+Ms. Gadamsetti sat as a Faculty representative on various nursing committees, was a clubs’ executive for two years, volunteered on the Vice President, Academic Advisory Committee, sat on the General Faculties Council, and was a member of the Student Governing Board of the SAMRU.
 She graduated with the Bachelor of Nursing from MRU in 2014, and has since returned for a Bachelor of Arts in Sociology with a Minor in Women’s and Gender Studies.

 In addition to being a student, Ms. Gadamsetti is a practicing Registered Nurse, focusing on perioperative and community health.
 She is also an active volunteer with organizations that focus on marginalized populations, specifically involved with immigrant women and at-risk youth.

 Corinne Jamieson was appointed to the MRU Board of Governors in March 2017.
 Ms. Jamieson is the Executive Director and General Counsel at the Court of Queen’s Bench of Alberta.
 In this role, she leads a complex and diverse organization, working with federally appointed judges, bargaining unit employees and managers from across Alberta Justice.